kersorianek/mon-portfolio/_posts/2019-01-22-Introduction-to -Business-Analysis.md

 # Steps involved in Business Analysis Process

-1. Enterprise analysis
+1. Enterprise Analysis
 2. Requirement planning and Management
 3. Requirement Elicitation
-4. Requirement analysis and Documentation
+4. Requirement Analysis and Documentation
 5. Requirement Communication
 6. Solution Evolution and Validation

 # Business Analysis Role :

-Company usually have BA Linking towards the business or towards the IT Business analysts play a role in aligning the designed and delivered solutions with the needs of stakeholders.
-The activities that business analysts perform include:
+BA is commonly found in businesses.
+Connecting to the company or to the IT Business analysts are responsible for ensuring that the solutions created and delivered meet the needs of stakeholders.
+Business analysts do the following tasks:

 • understanding enterprise problems and goals,
 • analyzing needs and solutions,